ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FPaper Draft.md

 			  \end{tabular}
 			  $$

-			  A numerical root-finding method known as the Newton-Raphson method is used to find the pressure ratio given a specific area ratio.
+			  A numerical root-finding method known as the Newton-Raphson method is used to find the true pressure ratio given a specific area ratio.
 			- True Thrust

 			  The resulting aggregate thrust loss is calculated by combining the divergence loss, momentum loss, and reduced exit pressure.
 The true thrust, estimated using this methodology, is given by: